modio/modio-docs/public/en-us/platforms/console/switch.md

 ## Typical requirements

-Typical requirements for using mod.io on *Nintendo Switch* games include:
+Typical requirements for using mod.io in *Nintendo Switch* and *Nintendo Switch 2* games include:

 * UGC cannot run scripts or execute code, unless sufficient mitigations are demonstrated to be in place (e.g. sandboxing or manual curation of content)
-* Nintendo prefers that UGC is called “UGC”, “Items”, “Content”, “Maps” or something similar, not "Mods"
 * UGC must work without the need for manual installation
 * If content is created by a Nintendo user, the display name of the Nintendo user must be shown as the creator if available (our system does this automatically if you configure your [platform headers correctly](/restapi/platforms))
 * User consent is required the first time before authenticating a Nintendo user